eoinkelly/notes/databases/postgresql/query-optimisation.md

 ### The cache

-There are 2 caches
+There are two levels of cache

 1. postgres buffer cache
 2. OS disk cache

-that combine to make data reads faster
+They combine to make data reads faster.

-The result of a query can come from a "cold cache" state or a "hot cache state"
+The result of a query can come from a "cold cache" state or a "hot cache" state
 - you have to account for this when trying different plans - the difference in speed may just come from the cache being hot, not the difference in your plan!

-Use a pattern of running each query 3 times and see if the timing settles around a time - this allows you to see the "hot cache" state of the query.
+Tip: Run each query 3 times and see if the timing settles around a time - this allows you to see the "hot cache" state of the query.

-In a hot cache staet you get reliable "processing times" but not disk access time
+In a hot cache state you get reliable "processing times" but not disk access time.

 ## EXPLAIN output